raspberrypilearning/cd-intermediate-unity-sushi/en/step_5.md

 The `Update()` function runs really fast, so it makes asteroids _really_ quickly.
 You can control how fast the asteroids are created with the `InvokeRepeating()` function, which invokes a particular repeating function on a set schedule.

 --- task ---
-Add this to your existing code:
+Add this to your existing code in `CreateAsteroids`:

 ```csharp
 public float creationTime = 1f;